-Methamphetamine misuse might affect the sperm, making it harder to become pregnant.
+Methamphetamine misuse might affect the sperm, making it harder to get someone pregnant.
+Studies have not been done to see if methamphetamine could increase the chance of birth defects above the background risk.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/,
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here to view references.